What are the levels of testing?

 System testing most often the final test to verify that the system meets the specification.
 It evaluates both functional and non-functional need for the testing.

 Acceptance testing is a test conducted to find if the requirements of a specification or contract are met as per its delivery.
 Acceptance testing is basically done by the user or customer.
 However, other stockholders can be involved in this process.

 - A level of software testing is a process where every unit or component of a software/system is tested.

 - The primary goal of system testing is to evaluate the system's compliance with the specified needs.

-- Four main levels of testing are Unit Testing, Integration Testing, System Testing and Acceptance Testing.
+- In Software Engineering, four main levels of testing are Unit Testing, Integration Testing, System Testing and Acceptance Testing.